-Complementary medicine not tied to prostate cancer outcomeMay 4th, 2012 in Cancer /
+Complementary medicine not tied to prostate cancer outcomeMay 4, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Although widely used, complementary and alternative medicine (CAM) does not impact patient satisfaction with treatment or patient-reported outcomes after treatment for localized prostate cancer, according to a study published in the May issue of Urology.